 CONSOLE ROUTING > MASTER STEREO OUTPUT The Master Stereo output is derived from contributions to the Master (MST) Stereo Bus.
-For Signature 10, all input channels are permanently routed to the MST Bus (post pan/balance).
-For Signature 12 and 12MTK you can choose to route to the Master Stereo Bus using an input channel's MST button.
+You can choose to route input channels to the Master Stereo Bus using the input channel MST buttons.

 CHANNEL CONTROLS There are three types of Signature console input channels: Mono Input, Stereo Input, and FX Return.
-The output channel types are the Auxiliary (Aux) Master Outputs, the Master Stereo Outputs, and the Group (GRP) Master Outputs (Signature 12 and 12 MTK only).
+The output channel types are the Auxiliary (Aux) Master Outputs, the Master Stereo Outputs, and the Group (GRP) Master Outputs.